ashprao/medtrack/README.md

 # MedTrack

 MedTrack is a desktop application built in Go using the Fyne toolkit for managing medication schedules and tracking daily intake.
+This project was developed entirely through AI pair programming using Claude Sonnet (via the Cline extension for VSCode), demonstrating the capabilities of AI-assisted software development.
+Every line of code, from architecture decisions to implementation details, was generated through natural language interaction with the AI, without manual coding.

 ## Features